-Once a 14-year-old boy from Kerala trading coconuts to pay for his school books to becoming a construction mogul, the story of Dr. Ravi Pillai is nothing short of extraordinary.
+Once a 14-year-old boy from Kerala trading coconuts to pay for his school books to becoming a construction mogul, the story of Dr. Ravi Pillai richest indian in saudi arabia is nothing short of extraordinary.

-While Dubai is the base from where many self-made Indian billionaires started, it is a different story for Dr. Pillai, his success story has its roots in Saudi Arabia.
+While Dubai is the base from where many self-made Indian billionaires started, it is a different story for ravi pillai company saudi arabia his success story has its roots in Saudi Arabia.

 Starting on a small scale in his native Kerala in India, he ran a construction company that did sub-contract work.
 It was relatively successful until the locals in the area went on a labor strike.
 He left the business there and came to Saudi Arabia.